-This page includes technical information about what goes out on E-claims.
-For troubleshooting, see Clearinghouse Error Messages.
+This page includes technical information about what goes out on E-Claims.

 5010 e-claims: The Optional Patient ID is not sent because the Member ID field was removed between versions 4010 and 5010.
 A check to block users from sending claims if the Optional Patient ID exists was added in version 12.2.3.
 The message that shows up when a claim is blocked due to the existence of this field is as follows: "Create a new insurance plan instead of using the optional patient ID."